-The College of Humanities and the Graduate School of Humanities will be hosting the Education Award 2019.
-The purpose of the Education Award is to place a spotlight on education within the Faculty of Humanities, draw attention to special achievements in education and reward these achievements.
+The College of Humanities and the Graduate School of Humanities will be hosting the Education Award 2020.
+The purpose of the Education Award is to put teaching taking place at the Faculty of Humanities in the limelight, draw attention to special achievements in education and reward these achievements.

-The jury (composed of lecturers and students of the Faculty of Humanities) nominates three Bachelor’s courses and three Master’s courses from all nominations.
-During the award ceremony on 25 June, the teachers of the six nominated courses will present their subject to the public and the jury.
-During each presentation at least one student will share his/her experience of the nominated course.
+The jury nominates three Bachelor’s courses and three Master’s courses from all nominations.
+During the award ceremony on 9 June, the teachers of the six nominated courses will present their subject to the public and the jury.
 Subsequently, after a short deliberation, the jury will announce the two winning courses.
 The jury explains its choice in a report.
 The winners will receive a cheque worth €1000 from the Dean of the Faculty of Humanities, Prof. Fred Weerman.